 WHO ARE YOU?
 A LESSON ON IDENTITY

-*Mary has been part of the Dearborn Project since her internship there in August 2019.
-Now on-board full time, she leads the NEXT internship program for the Dearborn site and coordinates short-term teams.
+*Mary has been serving the Waha People since her internship in August 2019.
+Now on-board full time, she leads the NEXT internship program for the Wahaland site and coordinates short-term teams.
 Primarily, she is hands-on in the local community, building Gospel-centered relationships with local women and families.
 These relationships are built through teaching English, tutoring kids, partnering with local ministries, assisting in refugee resettlement and helping women study for the GED and citizenship tests.
 She shared the story below as a way to express how amazing and capable these women are, as well as to display the deep need so many in their community have for a Savior.

 Our students were working to unscramble random sentences in English class.
 One of the sentences said, “I am not an engineer.”
 So I asked our students, “If you are not an engineer, what are you?”